Board Game Design Tools

 | Print & Play PDF export (cut lines, bleed, auto-packed pages) | Pro | |||

-| Automatic board & hand snapshots throughout a session, rewind the table state without the designer present | Pro | |||
+| Automatic board & hand snapshots every few minutes of a recorded session, reload any captured moment onto the table | Pro | |||

 Comparison reflects each platform's documented public feature set as of early 2026.
 Tabletop Simulator offers 3D physics and deep Lua scripting, a powerful sandbox, but with a steep setup curve for non-developers.
 Tabletopia and Screentop.gg both excel as lightweight play platforms.
 Other platforms worth knowing: Vassal (free, Java-based, XML modules, powerful but very technical), Board Game Arena (great for finished published titles, no prototype workflow), and Roll20 (TTRPG-focused virtual tabletop, occasionally repurposed for card games).